DariaLavrenuik/DariaLavrenuik/README.md

 -->
 🌱 I'm an aspiring data science enthusiast eager to explore the fascinating world of data and uncover meaningful insights.
 Currently on the journey of becoming a data science specialist, I'm passionate about leveraging data-driven approaches to solve real problems.

 My GitHub repository is a reflection of my learning process and hands-on experience with various tools and techniques in the realm of data science.
 From data preprocessing to machine learning models and data visualization, I'm committed to continuous growth and improvement.
-Professional skills and tools that are represented here:

-Python, Pandas, Numpy, Matplotlib, SciPy, Scikit-learn, SQl, Git, Bash.
+Professional skills and tools that are represented here: *Python, Pandas, Numpy, Matplotlib, SciPy, Scikit-learn, NLP, ML, EDA.*

 📚 Feel free to explore my GitHub repository and reach out if you have any insights, suggestions, or just want to chat about all things data.